OMODA 5 Review & Prices

 Interior style, infotainment and accessories

-Generally very posh-feeling for the money, but lacks the final polish
+Generally very posh-feeling for the money, but lacks final polish

 The Omoda’s interior looks very premium when you first step in.
-The dashboard has two 10.3-inch screens across the top for driver information and infotainment, set under a single housing a lot like a Mercedes.
-The phone charging pads look very like what you get on a Tesla Model 3, the climate controls look straight out of a Nissan Ariya and the gear selector has Audi written all over it.
-Not literally.
-So, like the exterior, it’s a bit of pastiche of lots of other cars.
+The dashboard has two 12.3-inch screens across the top for driver information and infotainment, set under a single housing - but it has a very chunky bezel.

-The infotainment is a lot like the systems on other Chinese cars like BYD or MG - it’s clearly powerful, with a sharp, clear screen, but the menu system is a bit labyrinthine and based too much around tiny virtual buttons that are very hard to hit on the move.
+The updated infotainment features nicer graphics than in the earlier Omoda 5, with a sharp, clear and very responsive screen, but the menu system is a bit labyrinthine and based too much around tiny virtual buttons that are very hard to hit on the move.

-There are some clangers, too - if the system detects you’ve looked away from the road for too long, it flashes up a warning in the cluster saying ‘You have been distracted!’ - ironically very distracting in itself.
+There are some clangers, too - if the system detects you’ve looked away from the road for too long, it flashes up a warning in the cluster - which feels more distracting than it is safe.

-Quality is a mixed bag, but you’d expect that in a car this price.
+Quality is a mixed bag, but that’s normal in a car this price.
 Some of the plastics feel quite cheap and there are some really poor areas, like very ill-fitting floor mats, but most of what you touch feels posh and premium.
 It definitely appears to be much more expensive than its price tag, and compared to similarly priced cars from other brands it comes out rather well.

 MPG, emissions and tax